Is Childbirth Painful? 5 Tips to Deal with Birth Pain Without an Epidural

 4. Birth Partner

 Speaking of relaxing and birth partners, I want to mention that having support during labor is super important.
-And it’s not just that you have someone there watching you.
+And it’s not just having someone there watching you & cheering you from the sidelines.
 You need to have someone there who is trained to actively support you during labor.
-Whoever you plan on having with you should attend a childbirth course with you so they know what to do.
+Whoever you plan on having with you should attend your birth class with you so they know what to do.

 If you don’t think you’ll be able to have that support, I’d strongly suggest you find a doula.
 A doula is a specially trained birth partner who can help you with everything related to childbirth.
 A quick search on Facebook or Google should give you a list of doulas in your area.
 If money is an issue, there are some doulas who are in training who will attend births for a very small fee, or even free in some cases.